-Contract Partner(s): Name of partnering legal entity or individual (in case an individual does not consent to the disclosure of personal data, the partner's name gets anonymized (“undisclosed”) – in accordance with data privacy laws)
+Contract Partner(s): Name of partnering legal entity or individual (in case a partner does not consent to the disclosure, the partner's name gets anonymized (“undisclosed”) – in accordance with the law)

 Country of Partner(s): Partner’s country of incorporation / residence